itskawsarjamil/course_review_backend/readme.md

-# Course Review Project Part2
+# Course Review Project

-This project serves as the assignment 4 of the level 2 course.
+This project serves as assignment of a backend course.

 ## Prerequisites